Florida Manatees To Gain Nearly Two Million Acres Of Enhanced Protected Habitat

 “The warning signs that the risks and threats to the very survival of imperiled manatees were escalating toward a catastrophic collapse were ignored for far too long,” said Patrick Rose, aquatic biologist and executive director of Save the Manatee Club.
 “At a time when the Fish and Wildlife Service should have been working to prevent the imminent loss of thousands of acres of the manatees’ critical habitat, the out-of-touch agency was busy downlisting the manatees from endangered to threatened.
 Finally, in light of these devastating and unprecedented losses to both the manatees’ critical habitat and the manatee population as a whole, the Service has begun to take steps to stem the bleeding in a world of escalating threats.
 The Service must now see the job through!”

 The Center, along with Save the Manatee Club, Wildlife Advocacy Project, and Defenders of Wildlife, petitioned the Service in 2008 to revise critical habitat for the Florida manatee.
-The agency found in 2010 that revisions to critical habitat were warranted but failed to act for more than 14 years.
+The agency found in 2010 that revisions to their critical habitat were warranted but failed to act for more than 14 years.
 The groups filed suit in February 2022 to challenge the delay.

 You can help all animals and our planet by choosing compassion on your plate and in your glass. #GoVeg